Our RPTU story

 How did you get involved with the Green Office?

-What topics and projects does the Green Office focus on?
+What topics and projects is the Green Office dedicated to?

-We act as a kind of lobby for all stakeholder groups and network various players in the field of sustainability.
+We act as a kind of lobby for all stakeholders and network various players in the field of sustainability.
 Our tasks include establishing participation formats such as our working groups and organizing various sustainability projects.
-For example, we are currently creating a digital exchange format “Exchange for Tomorrow - dialog on teaching for a more sustainable future” in the Teaching Working Group.
+For example, we are currently creating a digital exchange format "Exchange for Tomorrow - dialog on teaching for a more sustainable future" in the Teaching Working Group.
 Once or twice a semester, two lecturers from different disciplines will be able to exchange their ideas, experiences and challenges regarding teaching for a more sustainable future in a relaxed discussion.
-Other working groups are the Waste/Paper Working Group and the Mobility Working Group, in which all RPTU employees and students can participate, just like in the Teaching Working Group.
-Together, we tackle problems and work on solutions that are incorporated into RPTU's sustainability strategy.
+Other working groups are the Waste/Paper Working Group and the Mobility Working Group, in which all employees and students at RPTU can participate, just like in the Teaching Working Group.
+Together, we deal with problems and work on solutions that are incorporated into the sustainability strategy at RPTU.

 We regularly provide useful information on the topic of sustainability on our website.
 In December, our Green Office newsletter will be available for the first time, through which we will share information about our work as well as highlights on sustainability at RPTU and "World News" on sustainability.
 There will also be useful tips and good-to-know advice on how to act sustainably in everyday life.
 For example, on how to save energy when cooking.
 Our student assistants are involved in all of these areas and contribute their ideas.